darkoverlordofdata/katra/readme.md

 ## Basic interpreter/compiler

-A basic language interpreter written in coffee-script.
+A basic language interpreter written in coffee-script, Katra was written to run classic games from the golden age of basic programming.

                     ------*------
     -------------   `---  ------'